rpaulos/food-panda-dupe/README.md

 ## Food Delivery Application

 ## Overview
 This is a **Food Delivery Application** inspired by **Foodpanda**, designed to provide an easy and efficient way for users to order food online.
 The project is currently in the early stages, with the **UI design** and **Entity Relationship Diagram (ERD)** in progress.
 Future plans include implementing key features similar to Foodpanda, such as restaurant listings, order tracking, and payment integration.
+(This project is not intended to create and deliver actual orders.)

 ## Purpose
 This project aims to: